mohsinposts/Deep_Learning_Flappy_Bird_AI/README.md

 ## Project Description
 ### Object-Oriented Programming
-This Flappy Bird AI project starts by applying object-oriented programming (OOP) principles to construct the fundamental mechanics of the game using Python and the PyGame library.
+This Flappy Bird AI project starts by applying object-oriented programming (OOP) principles to construct the fundamental mechanics of the game using Python and PyGame.
 This approach ensures a clean and modular codebase, making it easier to manage and extend the game's functionality.

 ### Physics and Collision Simulation
 While developing the game, special attention was given to simplifying the simulation of physics and collisions.
 This optimization ensures that the game mechanics run smoothly, providing a realistic and enjoyable gaming experience for both human players and AI agents.